top of page

 Final Exams:

 Final examinations, of whatever style, deserve special consideration.
 TΦ101 favors cumulative final examinations, without which students may not have a chance to review all of the material covered in a semester in order to make connections.
 TΦ101 objects to the practice of excusing students who are doing well from taking the final.
 This seems extremely unfair to weaker students; if anything students who expect a high grade should be expected to do more work than weaker students, not less.
 Final exams are not a good place to experiment with new types of questions.
-Psychologist John Ory has an excellent discussion of exam strategies and Rob Weir has some good tips and resources for finals.
+Psychologist John Ory has an excellent discussion of exam strategies.
+A final exam, cumulative or non-cumulative, is a good to have on your syllabus to keep students motivated through the end of the semester.

 Sources: